 If you're looking at trying meditation for the first time, or if you would just like some advice on choosing a meditation group in Cambridge, don't hesitate to get in touch with us.

 CU Samatha teaches a meditation on the breath for developing calm, clarity (samatha and vipassana) and mindfulness.
 The tradition is Theravadin (southern) Buddhist, but the University classes teach meditation, not Buddhism.
 There are two types of courses: an ongoing weekly structured meditation course, which explores many aspects of practice, and short introductory courses.
 The short courses function either as an introduction to basic meditation and mindfulness, after which you can join the ongoing course, or as stand-alone courses for helping with stress and anxiety.
 The classes are free.
 For details, see CU Samatha Society.
-There is also a group in the town.

 The Triratna Buddhist Community (formerly the Friends of the Western Buddhist Order) have a centre in Cambridge at 36-38 Newmarket Road where they hold a number of meditation classes.
 On Tuesdays and Thursdays 1.05-1.55pm they hold drop-in classes where beginners can learn meditation, and those with more experience can meet and meditate together.
 These sessions are free and cushions are provided.
 The centre runs regular courses on Meditation and Buddhism.
 There is also a weekly students' group which is advertised in Varsity.
 Other activities at the centre include a Puja on Fridays.